IAS–USA Funding Sources and Industry Interactions

-Other funding sources include grants and subcontracts from government agencies, grants from the pharmaceutical/diagnostics (commercial) industries, private donations, and gifts-in-kind from local community businesses and individuals.
+Other funding sources include grants and subcontracts from government agencies, grants from ineligible companies (those whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients), private donations, and gifts-in-kind from local community businesses and individuals.

-The commercial support that IAS–USA accepts is only for selected activities.
-IAS–USA is accredited with commendation by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education (CME) for physicians.
-Two large national CME efforts (one on HIV and another on HCV) invite funding in the form of educational grants from industry.
-Per IAS–USA policy, any effort that uses commercial grants must receive grants from several companies with competing products.
+The funding support that IAS–USA accepts from ineligible companies is only for selected activities.
+IAS–USA is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education (CME) for physicians.
+Our national CME efforts invite funding in the form of educational grants from ineligible companies.
+Per IAS–USA policy, any effort that uses grants from ineligible companies must receive grants from several companies with competing products.
 Funds are pooled and distributed to activities within the effort at the sole discretion of the IAS–USA.
-Grantors have no input into any activity, including its content, development, or selection of topics or speaker(s).
-Grantors are listed in each activity as applicable.
+Ineligible companies who fund our programs have no input into any activity, including its content, development, or selection of topics or speaker(s).
+Funders are listed in each activity as applicable.

-Commercial support enhances the educational benefits for our audience and improves health care for the public.
-To ensure establishment of relationships with industry entities without compromising accepted ethical and educational standards, the IAS–USA endorses and conforms to the following statements and opinions that have been issued on this subject:
+Funding support from ineligible companies enhances the educational benefits for our audience and improves health care for the public.
+To ensure the establishment of relationships with ineligible companies without compromising accepted ethical and educational standards, the IAS–USA endorses and conforms to the following statements and opinions that have been issued on this subject: